IT Outsourcing and Offshoring: Choosing the Right Partner in the Era of Digital Transformation

 5. Locations of Team Setup

-Offshoring is different from outsourcing because remote teams or employees are located in a foreign country where team setup costs are lower.
-While outsourcing tasks, you can not only transfer it to a company located in another country but also do it within your native country.
-The main differentiator here is not where it’s performed but by whom it’s done, and they aren’t your in-house staff.
+Offshoring differs from outsourcing because remote teams or employees are located in a foreign country where team setup costs are lower.
+While outsourcing tasks, you can transfer them to a company located in another country, or within your native country.
+The main differentiator here is not where it's performed, but by whom it's done, and they aren't your in-house staff.

 6. Time of Duration